 This article demonstrates how to use the Telerik Visual Studio Extensions to create a new project that is pre-configured for the Progress® Telerik® UI for Blazor components.

 To create a new Telerik UI for Blazor application, use the Create New Project wizard.
 The wizard detects all installed versions of Telerik UI for Blazor and lists them in the Version combobox—this enables you to start your project with the desired version.
 You can also get the latest version to make sure the components are up to date.

-To use the Create New Telerik Project wizard, install the Telerik UI for Blazor Visual Studio Extensions.
-You can get them from:
+To use the Create New Telerik Project wizard, install the Telerik UI for Blazor Visual Studio Extension.
+You can get the extension from: